dennyscode/webshop/README.md

 -Optimization with Redis
 -Authentication & Authorization with Devise and CanCanCan

-So far, I have not come up with a cool design but functionality is fully working  E-Mail-Confirmation
+So far, I have not come up with a cool design but functionality is fully working